Lyczeq/dinan/apps/hardhat/docs/index.md

 function participateInExam(address _participantAddress) external
 ```

-Function that allows the user to participate
+Function that allows the user to participate in the exam

 #### Parameters